mikeizbicki/cmc-csci046/topic_10_mapreduce/README.md

 ## Homework

-I seem to have scheduled things so you won't have homework this weekend :)
+TBA

 We'll discuss your homework next week in class.
+No homework over the weekend :)